Kithakithalu

-Kithakithalu is a 2006 Indian Telugu-language romantic comedy film starring Allari Naresh, Geetha Singh, Madhu Shalini and Jayalalitha.
-The film is made by Allari Naresh's home banner under the direction of his father E. V. V. Satyanarayana.
-It's based on the Tamil movie Chinna Veedu.
+Kithakithalu (Telugu: కితకితలు) is a 2006 Indian Telugu-language romantic comedy film starring Allari Naresh, Geetha Singh and Madhu Shalini.
+The film is made by Allari Naresh's home banner under the direction of his father E. V. V. Satyanarayana, who also wrote the screenplay.
+It is based on the Tamil movie Chinna Veedu (1985).
+The film featured forty-two comedians in supporting roles.